Where can I find applications to request CME credits for conferences or other CME activities?

 Q: How should we identify relevant financial relationships?

 You must be aware of the presence of a speaker's relevant financial interest very early in the planning process in order to avoid being faced with this type relationship downstream for which there can be no easy means for its resolution.
 When submitting your completed CME application to OCME, you are required to also submit completed disclosure forms for the Activity Director, planners and identified presenters or authors.
 As soon as additional presenters or authors are identified their completed disclosures must be submitted to the OCME also.

 Q: What is the 3-step process for identifying and resolving conflicts of interest and disclosing financial relationships to the learners?

-- Everyone in a position to control content must disclose their relevant financial relationships.
-This includes all planners, speakers, moderators, all approvers and any others who can create or influence the instructional content in any manner.
+Everyone in a position to control content must disclose their relevant financial relationships.
+This includes all planners, speakers, moderators, all approvers and any others who can control or influence the instructional content in any manner.

-- All conflicts of interest are resolved and that resolution documented through the MUSC OCME process.
+All conflicts of interest are resolved and that resolution is documented through the MUSC OCME process.

-- Prior to the start of the educational activity, learners must be informed of any relevant personal financial relationships or the absence of relevant financial relationships for everyone who is in a position to control content, which includes planners and conference committee members as well as speakers.
+Prior to the start of the educational activity, learners must be informed of any relevant financial relationships or the absence of relevant financial relationships for everyone who is in a position to control content.
 The details of what precisely was disclosed to the learners must be documented.

-Printed at the front of the course syllabus or on the speaker's handout
+Printed at the front of the course syllabus or on the first page of the speaker's handout

-- As part of the any announcements and reminders that are printed or distributed electronically by e-mail
+As part of the any announcements and reminders that are printed or distributed electronically by e-mail or posted.

-- Inserted as the 2nd slide in the presenter's PowerPoint series (or otherwise shown at the start of the learning activity)
+Inserted as the 2nd slide in the presenter's PowerPoint series

 Q: What needs to be disclosed to the audience when the educational activity receives commercial support from the pharmaceutical or medical device industry?